-COURSE DESCRIPTION: This course examines the educative possibilities of digital media, asking whether, what and how we know is reshaped, re-mediated and altered by technological affordances.
-The course focuses primarily on the design, development and practical implementation of technologies in education, in close relation with pedagogical innovations and theory.
+COURSE DESCRIPTION: This course examines the educational possibilities of digital media, asking what and how we know is reshaped, re-mediated and altered by technology tools and their affordances.
+The course focuses primarily on the design, development and practical implementation of technologies for learning, in close relation with pedagogical theory and technology studies.

-We will closely attend to the opportunities and constraints of new media, exploring what and how we learn with and through these tools, as well as co-changing definitions and forms of literacy and literacy-learning over time e.g., from traditional definitions of literacy to multimodality/multi-literacies, digital literacies, DIY ‘critical making’, game-based learning (ludic epistemologies), and situated ‘production pedagogies’.
+We will closely attend to the opportunities and constraints of new media, exploring what and how we learn with and through these tools, as well as explore changing definitions and forms of literacy and literacy-learning over time e.g., from traditional definitions of literacy to multiliteracies, critical (media) literacies, multimodal literacies, DIY ‘critical making’, and situated ‘production literacies’.

 Here, the stakes go beyond educational practice to address critical questions about participation, equality, and democracy — and the creative capacity of anyone — in an increasingly networked society.